lucas-kacz/Starton_IDCar/README.md

 Our project aims to solve that problem using Web3  technologies and properties such as the immutability of the blockchain, ERC721 tokens and timestamps.

-Our project solves the problem of falsification the data when people sell their car.
-With blockchain and our partner, we certified the car’s data: for example, the mileage or the last maintenance of the car.
+Our project solves the problem of data falsification when selling between individuals.
+With blockchain and our partner, we certify the car’s data: for example, its mileage or its last maintenance.

-It fits into the theme "Building a Decentralized Future" because with use decentralised applications like blockchain (BNB Chain) to certify and store the data.
+It is part of the theme "Building a Decentralized Future" and more precisely "Property Rights" thanks to the use of decentralised applications like blockchain (BNB Chain) to certify and store the data.

 ### Solution